ApertureScience-LochxGames/TexEdit/README.md

  Content, and more!
  Q: Is this a virus?
  A: No, of course not!
 I wouldn't make a virus if I got the whole world 5 seconds later!
 Viruses are terible.
 I make FAKE viruses, not ones that harm computers.
 I make ones for jumps, and for laughs!
 Not to > > steal info!
+Q: Is this runnable without Python?
+A: No, it's unable to run unless you have python installed, bacause the exe was to big to put in.
+The steps to download are simple:
+> Download Python, then run ```pip install pyinstaller``` in CMD or Bash and hit enter.
+It will install PYINSTALLER into your directory, then type: ```pyinstaller --onefile --icon=TexEdit.png TexEdit.py``` (Or you can paste that) into Bash or CMD while in the directory of the TexEdit.py File.
+Open the "dist " folder and put the TexEdit.png file inside, then run TexEdit.
+It will open as if you opened it with python.